yugr/gcc-interp/README.md

 (actually hiding it).
 Most importantly, modified file still remains a valid C code and can be compiled by normal means.

+Self-executable C code is particularly useful when you make a library of small examples/snippets.

 Example usage:
 ```
 $ cat hello.c